THE LIFE CYCLE OF STARS

 hydrogen (1) to uranium (92) - most of the periodic table!

-Very slowly, due to gravity, the more
+Very slowly, over millions of years, due to gravity, the more

 dense regions of dust and gas can come together to form a protostar, but